gchq/Gaffer/store-implementation/accumulo-store/README.md

 gaffer.store.job.tracker.enabled=true
 gaffer.store.operation.declarations=ExportToOtherAuthorisedGraphOperationDeclarations.json,ExportToOtherGraphOperationDeclarations.json,ResultCacheExportOperations.json
 ```
-Also replace the these same properties for the values in [accumuloStoreClassicKeys.properties](src/test/resources/accumuloStoreClassicKeys.properties)

-Ensure that when running an Accumulo instance, the user specified by the `accumulo.user` property has the `System.CREATE_TABLE` permission ('root' user has this set by default) and the following scan authorisations:
+Ensure that when running an Accumulo instance, the user specified by the `accumulo.user` property has the `System.CREATE_TABLE` and `System.CREATE_NAMESPACE` permissions ('root' user has these set by default) and the following scan authorisations:

 | Authorisation     | Required by |
 | ----------------- | ----------- |